DominicThorpe/iridescent_compiler/README.md

 ### Indefinite Loops

-These loops repeat until they hit a break statement and require a break keyword to be semantically valid (not yet implemented).
+These loops repeat until they hit a break statement and require a break keyword to be semantically valid.
 The syntax for them is as follows:
 ```
 loop {
   <statements>*